Eswar0474/Encryption-Algorithm-/README.md

-@using input file we can enter the data which is needed to encrypt
+!using input file we can enter the data which is needed to encrypt

 @the encrypted output is store in encrypted_output file